OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 - Data abstraction involves identifying only the essential characteristics of an object while ignoring irrelevant details.

-- The properties and behaviors of an object distinguish it from other objects of the same type and help in classifying or grouping objects.
+- The properties and behaviors of an object distinguish it from other objects of the same type and help classify or group objects.

 Example